The Egg Industry Kills Chicks

 Both of these are quite graphic (viewer discretion is advised):

-If you can look at those photos and videos and you are still willing to buy and eat eggs, then there probably isn't anything I can say that will convince you otherwise (except possibly killing chicks in a hatchery yourself).
+If you can look at those photos and videos and you are still willing to buy and eat eggs, then there probably isn't anything that will convince you otherwise (except possibly killing chicks in a hatchery yourself).

 As for me, when I first heard about chick culling (as it is euphemistically called by the Egg Industry) and first saw photos and videos of the practice, I was sickened and horrified.
 And I have never eaten an egg again, nor do I ever plan to.